News

 Research suggests the destruction of her statues "were perhaps driven by ritual necessity rather than outright antipathy." ...

-Shattered depictions of Hatshepsut have long thought to be products of her successor’s violent hatred towards her, but a new ...
+Shattered depictions of Hatshepsut have long thought to be products of her successor’s violent hatred towards her, but a new study presents a different narrative ...

 Some results have been hidden because they may be inaccessible to you